A Look at Medical School Curriculum by Year

 Students should expect to sit for the USMLE Step 1 at the end of their second year of medical school.
 The USMLE Step 2 focuses more on clinical management, and students can expect to take this phase of the exam after they’ve completed clinical rotations.

 It’s also helpful to note that the classic four-year MD program most have grown accustomed to isn’t your only option.
-The School of Medicine at SGU proudly offers a range of options, from five-, six-, and seven-year MD pathways to dual degree opportunities in which students can earn a master’s degree alongside their MD.
+The School of Medicine at SGU proudly offers a range of options, from five-, six-, and seven-year MD tracks to dual degree opportunities in which students can earn a master’s degree alongside their MD.

 To learn more about the details of these programs, visit the SGU Doctor of Medicine program page.